magento/pwa-studio/pwa-devdocs/src/pagebuilder/known-limitations/index.md

 - **Products content type** - The Alignment property as set within the Products content type form will always default to Left.
 Text alignment does not work within the PWA Studio gallery because the gallery is rendered with the CSS grid layout.

-- **Text content type** - Widgets are not supported within Text components in PWA Studio.
+- **Content types with text input** - Widgets are not supported within content type components that provide text input.

 - **Dynamic Block content type** - Not supported as a component in PWA Studio.